royfirer/dense-small-object-tracking/README.md

 # dense-small-object-tracking
-The larva datasets and codes for the article "Multi-appearance Segmentation and Extended 0-1 Programming for Dense Small Object Tracking"
+The supporting data for the article "Multi-appearance Segmentation and Extended 0-1 Programming for Dense Small Object Tracking".